• Skip to primary navigation

 screen printing machine

-For your realization about the screen mesh count, first, you should learn and guess details about the count mesh.
-The mesh count refers to the amount of fiber kept within one square inch of the screen.
 It means a 160 mesh count screen contains 160 fibers within one square inch of the screen.
-The screen with a lower mesh count has larger openings that permit more ink to run through, whereas finer details in your printing through a higher mesh count with less coating ink.
+The screen with a lower mesh count has larger openings that permit more ink to run through, whereas finer details in your printing are achieved through a higher mesh count with less coating ink.

-Other factors in Choosing a Screen Mesh Count
+Other factors in choosing a Screen Mesh Count

-Keep in mind some other factors while experimenting with different mesh counts in your screen printing equipment.
-First, screens of diverse densities will clutch changeable amounts of mixture; a mid-lower mesh counts holding more.
-When you use a lower mesh count screen, you’ll have to provide your screens longer to let the mixture set appropriately.
+First, screens of diverse densities will catch different amounts of mixture; a mid-lower mesh counts holding more.
+When using a lower mesh count screen, you’ll need to provide your screens with more time to allow the mixture to set correctly.

 You decide which screen mesh counts are best for your screen printing machine for which jobs, and you are the final decision-maker for which mesh count you should use.
-From first to last experience and trailing with different screen densities, you’ll find which screens provide you the desired outcome when dealing with different types of projects.

 Choose the Right Dryer